 - Proposals related to material petitions, sunset reviews, annotation changes, or classification changes. - Proposals for policy or procedure changes - Discussion documents - 3.
-Presenting Subcommittee Proposals and Discussion Documents at NOSB Meetings

-NOSB Subcommittees and task forces should follow the outline below when presenting proposals or discussion documents for consideration by the Board:

-- 1. Introduction: A brief summary of the issue or statement of the problem. - 2.
+Presenting Subcommittee Proposals and Discussion Documents at NOSB Meetings NOSB Subcommittees and task forces should follow the outline below when presenting proposals or discussion documents for consideration by the Board: - 1.
+Introduction: A brief summary of the issue or statement of the problem. - 2.
 Background: An explanation with sufficient detail and rationale to support the proposal, including reasons why the proposal should be adopted, historical context, and the regulatory framework pertinent to the issue. - 3.
 Proposal: A concise explanation of the recommended action. - 4.
 Subcommittee Vote: The Subcommittee vote shall be reported.
 In the case of petitions to add materials to the National List, two votes will be reported; one for classification of the material as a synthetic or non-synthetic, and the other a motion to list. - 5.
 Public Comment: A brief summary of the public comments - 6.
 Minority View: If applicable, the minority view of a Subcommittee or task force member shall be reported.
 After the Subcommittee's proposal has been presented and the motion to adopt has been made, it is usual to allow the minority to present their views.
-The minority report is presented for information purposes only, and it cannot be acted upon unless there is a motion to substitute it for the report of the Subcommittee.
+The minority report is presented for information purposes only.
+If the Board then determines that the minority view has merit, it may send the proposal back to Subcommittee for further